FeatureBaseDB/www/content/docs/webui.md

 - `:create frame <framename>`
 - `:delete frame <framename>`

 Index and frame creation also supports options like `columnLabel` or`rowLabel` or `inverseEnabled`.
-When creating new index or new frame, adding options by using the same pilosa's option keys :
+When creating new index or new frame, add options by using the keys documented in [API reference](../api-reference)

 - `:create index <indexname> columnLabel=col_id`
 - `:create frame <framename> rowLabel=row_id inverseEnabled=true cacheSize=10000`